"The mind is everything. What we think we become." [Buddha]

 Ultimately, we're all in this together, so everyone has a vested interest in helping you be a valued and loved member in your relationships with partners, family, groups, work and community.

-Some "unpleasant thoughts" can be due to others having small-minded beliefs, fears or expectations about you.
+Some "unpleasant thoughts" such as shame and guilt can be due to others having small-minded beliefs, fears or expectations about you.
 In that case, their negative thoughts towards you reveals they're more in need of help and understanding than yourself.
 Knowing this can greatly relieve "unpleasant thoughts" when due to disapproval by others — as their disapproval often speaks more about them, than you.

-In our workshops we provide a broader and deeper perspective on the immaturity of present human cultures -- and that those who are spiteful, vengeful and aggressive are reflecting our cultural immaturity, writ small.
-Overall, it would appear that culturally, Western democracies are in early to mid developmental phase 4 (early adulthood), along with remnants of late developmental phase 3 (adolescence) with its emphasis on individualism, competition, technology, religious and scientific fundamentalism13
+In my book "The Dynamics of Gender and Life" a broader and deeper perspective is detailed, on the immaturity of present human cultures — and that those who are spiteful, vengeful and aggressive are reflecting our cultural immaturity, writ small.
+Overall, it would appear that culturally, Western democracies are in early to mid developmental phase 4 (early adulthood), along with remnants of late developmental phase 3 (adolescence) with its emphasis on individualism, competition, technology, religious and scientific fundamentalism14

 How do I start thinking the right way?